-Fact is, walleyes can be found shallow (15 feet and under) much of the summer – typically in or around vegetation on lakes, reservoirs, and rivers.
+Walleyes can be found shallow (15 feet and under) much of the season – typically in or around vegetation on lakes, reservoirs, and rivers.

 But not all vegetation is created equal.
 The best walleye weed areas are generally sparse with hard bottom and rock or sand composition mixed in or in the near vicinity.
 This is contrary to what bass anglers look for in the form of super-dense weed walls.